desireebryant/Soccer-Coordinator/README.md

 Raptors - March 18, 1pm

 When your complete code is run in a playground the letters should be stored in a collection variable named 'letters'.
 When the code is run, the letters should be visible in the console.

+You can reference the resources provided in the Project Resources area for additional information on how to implement and use the Swift Collections.

+As always, meaningful and concise code comments are expected.
+Your code should be written and refined in an Xcode playground.
+Be sure to upload it to GitHub, as per the instructions provided in the Soccer Coordinator Video Instruction (see the link below).

+One note regarding the usage of GitHub.
+Since it is a version control tool, and it is best to do an incremental check in when you completed a feature, fix, or enhancement.
+Also when adding comment to each check-in, a good practice is to add comments for the specific things that's changed, e.g. "added logic for height based assignment", "fixed duplicate printing of dragon team".
+This way you can go back and know exactly where certain enhancements/bugs might be introduced.

+Please also note the specific naming requirements for variables in the detailed instructions below as these are REQUIRED for your project to pass.

+## Exceeds Expectations

+Logic to ensure that each team's average height is within 1.5 inch of the others as well as having each team contain the same number of experienced players.
+Your logic should be make use of dynamic values like the average height of teams or players and not be based on any magic numbers or hard-coded values.
+You should not rely on a particular ordering of the initial collection of players - the logic should work regardless of the order of players in the initial collection.
+(Please note, this feature only needs to meet the 1.5 inch threshold for the given set of players we provided, not for all potential future sets of players.)
+Please also print out the average height of the players of each team.
+If you do not want to be considered for an “Exceeds Expectations” rating, you may skip this step.
+Note that you should use variable type Double for storing the heights.